 Master of Science in Nutrition + Dietetic Internship: 4 semesters

 Master of Public Health + Dietetic Internship: 6 semesters

-Samford’s dietetic internship emphasizes public health nutrition with a strong focus on leadership and advocacy.
-Graduates are prepared to be resourceful leaders effectively serving and advocating for the nutrition needs of diverse persons with integrity, compassion and respect.
+The mission of the Samford University's Dietetic Internship program is to produce entry-level registered dietitian nutritionists who are resourceful leaders, effectively serving the nutrition needs of diverse persons in their communities with integrity, compassion, and respect.
 Students in the program should demonstrate a commitment to the enhancement of quality of life for individuals, communities and global societies through service and the nourishment of body and spirit.

 Each year, 20 interns are accepted into the program and a distance track is available.
 Interns have opportunities to attend professional conferences, such as public policy workshops, annual state dietetic meetings and the Academy's Food and Nutrition Conference and Expo (FNCE).
 Upon completion of the program, students will possess the knowledge, practical skills and professional values needed to meet the standards of education and core competencies for registered dietitians-nutritionists established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 Program outcomes data available on request.

 Samford utilizes the DICAS match system for selecting applicants.
 To apply, you are required to submit an application through DICAS, the centralized application system.
 Upon completion of the DICAS application, you will be directed to register online at D+D Digital for the computer matching process.
 At this point, be sure to select Samford as a dietetic internship priority choice.
 Please note that there is one choice for Samford.
 We do offer a local option and a distance track; therefore, the option for which you are seeking must be clearly stated in the personal statement document.